 - Tarrant County DWI Repetition (2020): Reduced to an Obstruction – Client received Deferred Adjudication (Eligible to be Dismissed).

-- Tarrant County DWI (2020): Case Dismissed after presenting evidence & legal issues to the State.
+- Tarrant County DWI (2020): Case Dismissed after presenting evidence & legal issues to the State of Texas.

 - Tarrant County DWI & UCW (Unlawful Carrying of a Weapon)(2019).
 Both cases were dismissed after being set on the trial docket.

-- Johnson County DWI (2019): Case was dismissed after presenting evidence of an insufficient legal basis for the stop.
+- Johnson County DWI (2019): Dismissal of case after presenting evidence of an insufficient legal basis for the stop.

 - Tarrant County DWI (2018).
 Negative Finding at ALR Hearing (License not suspended) due to issues with the legality of the traffic stop.